chrisdmacrae/atomic-algolia/README.md

 ### NPM Scripts
 To use this package in your [NPM scripts](https://docs.npmjs.com/misc/scripts), add the command to your script in `package.json`.

-> Note, this package can only be used in NPM scripts to update a single index.
-To update multiple indices, create your own script by following the instructions in [Javascript Files](#javascript-files)
+> Note, this package can only be used in NPM scripts to update a single index from a local JSON file.
+To update multiple indices or pass in a Javascript object, create your own script by following the instructions in [Javascript Files](#javascript-files)

 E.g: